Various forms of title ownership available in Cambodia

 So what titles are available and what do they actually mean?

-Soft titles are the most common form of ownership with some estimating up to 85% of all property held in Cambodia held under soft title.
+Soft titles are the most common form of ownership with some estimating up to 75% of all property held in Cambodia held under a soft title.
 This title form is registered at the Sangkat (council) and Khan (district) levels only and is not registered at the National level.
-As the administration of these titles are managed by the local authorities, soft titles are transferred quickly (normally less than 10 working days) and at a low cost.
+As the administration of these titles is managed by the local authorities, soft titles are transferred quickly (normally less than 90 working days) and at a low cost.

 Hard title properties are the strongest form of land ownership in Cambodia.
 Hard titles are registered at the Ministry of Land Management, Urban Planning and Construction (National level).
 In the rare instance where a property has a hard title and a soft title, the hard title trumps claims of ownership based on possessory right.
 Because of this some property owners prefer to deal with hard titles.
 Transfer of hard titles are done at the cadastral office and usually takes around 12 weeks to complete.
 There is a 4% transfer tax on the “property value”, with the valuation being done by an official from the cadastral office.